SorinoSSK/VFlowTech-Doc/content/apps/mads/glossary/index.md

 Below is a glossary of terms and their definitions used in MADS.

 * **Alert**.
-An alert is an event triggered by some rules defined by an user.
+An alert is an event triggered by some rules defined by a user.
 Any _app_ can create an alert.
 An alert is shown on the frontend UI in the form of a notification.

 * **Analysis Table**.
 In the Data Insights app, an analysis table is a table that a user can create by selecting (drag-n-drop) the data fields (metadata or parameters) associated with more or more parent entities (asset or sensor).
 Think of the analysis table as a multi-dimensional [OLAP cube](https://en.wikipedia.org/wiki/OLAP_cube).